peppedilillo/misfits/README.md

 `uv tool install misfits`

 If you like misfits, this is probably the best method.
 But you should install uv first, see the [docs](https://docs.astral.sh/uv/getting-started/installation/).
+Python 3.11 is also required.
-The other methods will require you to activate the misfits environment to use it.
+With the other methods, you are supposed to activate the misfits environment to use it.
 This won't, and you will be able to call misfits from terminal with one line: `misfits .`.

 If you are unsure about `uv`: don't, give it a try!